typelevel/log4cats/docs/index.md

 If you are unsure how to create a new `LoggerFactory[F]` instance, then you can look at the `log4cats-slf4j`, or `log4cats-noop` modules for concrete implementations.

-The quickest fix might to create an instance of a `Slf4jFactory` and pass it around implicitly:
+The quickest fix might be to create an instance of a `Slf4jFactory` and pass it around implicitly:
 ```scala mdoc:reset:silent
 import cats.effect.IO
 import cats.Monad